The-Hotline/web-messaging-docs/README.md

  * i.e. `<button class="my-button-class chat-button" id="header-chat-btn" name="thl-messaging-btn">Chat</button>`
  * i.e. `<button class="my-button-class chat-button" id="footer-chat-btn" name="thl-messaging-btn-footer">Chat with TheHotline.org</button>`

 #### Favicons
- * Going live 5/23.
- * To enable chat notifications in browser tabs via favicon changes, please include your favicons here.
+To enable chat notifications in browser tabs via favicon changes, please include your favicons here. [ Going live 5/23. ]
- * The standard version and one alternate versions. ( i.e. https://lib.thehotline.us/img/favicon.ico and https://lib.thehotline.us/img/favicon-alt.ico )
+ * The standard version and one alternate version. ( i.e. https://lib.thehotline.us/img/favicon.ico and https://lib.thehotline.us/img/favicon-alt.ico )
- * We suggest using an alt favicon that is relatively ambiguous so somebody not engaged in a conversation would be unlikely to notice it as an “unread message” notification.
-Rather than the standard red dot in the corner.
+ * We suggest using an alt favicon that is relatively ambiguous so somebody not engaged in a conversation would be unlikely to notice it as an “unread message” notification, rather than the nearly universal unread message notification red dot in the corner.
  * If you leave this blank, browser tab notifications will be disabled.

 ##### Query strings